vicariousdrama/nodeyez/README.md

 ### Displaying to a Website Dashboard

 Whether you are using a Raspberry Pi or not, you can also display the images via website dashboard.
 You can prepare that by setting up [nginx](./nginx.md)

-## ToDo / Plans / Known Issues

-This repository is in Alpha stage.
-This means it likely has bugs, and documentation may not fully guide a new user to succesful operation.
-Users of this repository are invited to provide feedback, in the form of questions, recommendations, bug reports etc.

-Currently, all the python scripts assume that image files will be generated and saved in a common folder (/home/bitcoin/images).
-This was done for expedience when developing this prototype on a MyNode instance.
-The plan is to improve these scripts to use a single output folder instead of configuring them uniquely, and to turn this all into a more easily managed service.
-Eventually, it could become a package/application for the popular node deployments

-The [slideshow](./scripts/slideshow.sh) viewer uses the framebuffer imageviewer, which requires root access.

 ## Available scripts